Neutrinomic/NTC/README.md

 NTC minter: 7ew52-sqaaa-aaaal-qsrda-cai

+**⚡🔋⚡ Feature: Canister top-up addresses.
+Each canister has an address that automatically detects when NTC is sent to it and tops up the canister with cycles. ⚡🔋⚡**

 ## Mint with dfx

 dfx canister --network ic call 7ew52-sqaaa-aaaal-qsrda-cai mint --with-cycles 10T --wallet `dfx identity get-wallet --network ic`